 Non-Polar covalent bonds

-Polarity of molecules and Intermolecular interactions
+Polarity and Intermolecular Interactions

 In the molecular polarity, a molecule can be polar as a result of the formation of polar bonds with differences in their electronegativity.
 Polarity can also result from the asymmetric arrangement of nonpolar covalent bonds and non-bonding pairs of electrons.
 Intermolecular force refers to the force that exists between the molecules of substances.
-The van der Waals forces of attraction are a collection of forces such as the dipole-induced, dispersion forces and dipole-dipole forces.
-The ion-dipole and the ion-induced are not considered to be Van der Waal’s forces.
-There are 4 types of intermolecular interactions as a result of the polarity of, molecules.

 1. Dipole-Dipole interactions